-In addition, remittances from relatives, when invested, were also said to have moved some households up the ladder of life.
-In some cases, it was said that children who went to school were responsible for the remittances.
+Remittances from relatives were also said to have moved some households up the ladder of life when the money was invested in agriculture.
+It was said that children who went to school were responsible for the remittances.

 5.1 Governance and Mobility